November 28, 2019

 Is There A Guarantee?

-Obesitrol is backed with a 90 day guarantee.
+Obesitrol is backed with a 90 day, Money Back Guarantee.
 If you are not satisfied with Obesitrol, you can return your fully used bottle and any unused bottles for a full refund of the product price.
 This guarantee does not cover shipping and handling, but at least there aren’t any bogus restocking fees!

 According to manufacturers, 96% of Obesitrol users are satisfied with their results.
 Only 4% turn to the money-back guarantee.
 How’s that for confidence?